 - Fast Company (TW: @FastCompany) – Fast Company is a monthly business magazine published in print and online that focuses on technology, business, and design.

-- Forbes (TW: @Forbes) – Forbes is a business magazine which features original articles on finance, industry, investing, and marketing topics.
+- Forbes (TW: @Forbes) – Forbes is a business magazine that features original articles on finance, industry, investing, and marketing topics.

 - HubSpot (TW: @HubSpot) – HubSpot is a company that develops software products for inbound marketing and sales.